sonusourav/atlys/README.md

 - [OkHttp Logging Interceptor](https://github.com/square/okhttp/blob/master/okhttp-logging-interceptor/README.md) - Logs HTTP request and response data.
 - [Lottie Files for Compose](https://github.com/airbnb/lottie) - Lottie is a library for Android, iOS, and Web that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile and on the web!
 - [Compose Pagination](https://developer.android.com/jetpack/androidx/releases/paging) - The Paging Library makes it easier for you to load data gradually and gracefully within your app.

-Download will be started automatically.
-After then install it on your android device.

-N.B: It supports only in android version 5.0 or later.

 SDK levels supported
 --------------------